kish1/fdown/README.md

  fdown is a non-interactive HTTP-based file downloader for Linux constructed using raw sockets (POSIX/Berkley Sockets API) in Python 2.7.
- Originally built for an academic project in a Networks course.
+ Originally built for an academic project in a graduate course on Computer Networks.

 **Execution:**
 - This program requires root privileges to execute and hence must be executed using su or sudo.